 Internet service providers have announced a new £25 million internet safety campaign over 3 years that will reach out to millions of parents on how best to protect their children and make good use of filters.

-being recruited and will be operational within months, effectively tripling the team.
-With the additional fire-power, the IWF will for the first time ever proactively seek out child abuse sites, so that the more material is blocked and warning 'splash'
+analysts are being recruited and will be operational within months, effectively tripling the team.
+With the additional fire-power, the IWF will for the first time ever proactively seek out child abuse sites, so that the more material is blocked

 Comment: Child abuse image policies risk looking like cynical manipulation